pornoveo/justingolden21.github.io/README.md

 # Justin Golden's Portfolio

+### justingolden.me

 <img src="img/profile.svg" width="128px">

 *I am a front end web developer located in San Diego, CA. I graduated from San Diego State University in 2019 with a major in computer science and a minor in creative writing.*

-### This is the Git repository for my personal homepage and portfolio, which can be found [here](https://justingolden21.github.io)
+This is the Git repository for my personal homepage and portfolio, which can be found [here](justingolden.me)

 <hr>